 Add an Action

 How to add an Action to ping the server periodically?
 An Action is added in the same way as Trigger, just click the Add… button when in the Action tab of Task Wizard.
 Automation Workshop does not feature a built-in ping command, however it is very efficient for running external commands.
 In this case, we will use an Action that can run command line applications.
 Open Run category, select Run CMD Command Action and click OK.
 Starting from the v2.0 of Automation Workshop, it is recommended to use Execute Script Action as shown in the demo task and video tutorial above.

 Ping the server

 How to configure an Action to ping the server periodically?
-We need to tell Run DOS or CMD command Action to run the PING command to ping the particular IP address.
+We need to tell Run CMD Command Action to run the PING command to ping the particular IP address.